Date: 28 July 2015. Finding Your Boat

 boat is perfect.

-It doesn't matter if you've spent
+It does not matter if you have spent

 one million or two thousand dollars.
 Something will be wrong that

 needs fixing, replacement or changing.
 The longer you have your

 boat, the finer she will become.
 Make her better than she was, and

 The view is the same rather you're on a $5,000 boat or a million

 dollar yacht.
 They have ice though.
 We will not, at least not at